 No longer.
 ASCS is being much pickier, according to Gib Fricke.
 So is the state; this summer Illinois’s SWCDs were asked by IDA to identify those areas in which erosion was most severe or where BMPs would have the maximum effect (for example, in a lake watershed) so that money could be targeted at those areas.
 There are political risks in such a reversal of policy; the Illinois Farm Bureau, for instance, has warned that frictions might arise if one region of the state receives what appears to be a disproportionate share of conservation money.
 But the environmental risks of not changing old habits are probably riskier.

 There are indications of a significant shift toward new soil-saving farming methods, but it is too soon to say that Illinois farmers as a group have embraced the new conservation ethic.
 This is not to say, however, that they haven't embraced conservation.
 The question is: What are they trying most to conserve?
-In 1975 the Illinois Division of Energy of the now-defunct Illinois Department of Business and Economic Development surveyed farmers and found that more than 45 percent of them had changed tillage practices since 1970, generally by switching to the less disruptive chisel plow.
-But that survey also revealed that farmers made such changes mostly to save fuel, not topsoil.
+In 1975 the Illinois Division of Energy of the now-defunct Illinois Department of Business and Economic Development surveyed farmers and found that more than 45 percent of them had changed tillage practices since 1970, generally by switching to the less soil-disruptive chisel plow.
+But that survey also revealed that farmers made such changes mostly to save fuel, not topsoil, by eliminating fall plowing and thus tractor trips.
 The number of farmers converting to less intensive cultivation systems has increased further since 1975, but state farm officials agree that cost, not conservation, is the motive.
 This raises the possibility that farmers will switch back to old methods if the price of fuel drops, although Jim Frank believes that once farmers see the other benefits of the new tillage systems (such as improved water retention) they'll stick to the new ways.

 Conservation tillage promises to be to the 1980s what contour plowing was in the '30s, the central tenet of a new conservation orthodoxy.
 It is catching on because, unlike most other BMPs it offers a relatively low-cost way to cut soil losses without sacrifices in productivity.
 Robert Walker of the Cooperative Extension Service (who also chaired the 208 ag task force's subcommittee on soil erosion) estimates that perhaps half the cropland in Illinois that is losing soil could be adequately treated by some form of conservation tillage without significant loss in farm income.